sbslee/pypgx/docs/cli.rst

    usage: pypgx train-cnv-caller [-h] [--confusion-matrix PATH]
                                  copy-number cnv-calls cnv-caller

-   Train a CNV caller for the target gene.
+   Train CNV caller for target gene.

    This command will return a SVM-based multiclass classifier that makes CNV calls using the one-vs-rest strategy.